-- An initial version of the language is complete. - We have begun discussing what we are doing with colleagues overseas. - A number of these colleagues encourage us to release the language as "free software." - A little thought convinces us that there are limited prospects for the software as a commerical product. - We adopt the free software foundation GPL as our license and begin to make releases via the internet.
+- An initial version of the language is complete. - Colleagues overseas encourage us to release the language as "free software." - A little thought convinces us that there are limited prospects for the software as a commerical product. - We adopt the Free Software Foundation GPL as our license and begin to make releases via the internet. - We start a small email list so that we and our users can discuss R.